Success-co-saas/mcp-success-co/README.md

     Defined with a Zod schema that accepts two numbers (`a` and `b`) and returns their sum as text.
   - **getApiKey:**
     Retrieves the API key from the environment variable `API_KEY` and returns it as text.
+  - **setSuccessCoApiKey:**
+    Stores the Success.co API key securely for future use.
+  - **getSuccessCoApiKey:**
+    Retrieves the stored Success.co API key.
+  - **getSuccessCoTeams:**
+    Fetches a list of teams from the Success.co GraphQL API with optional pagination parameters.
+Uses GraphQL to query team data with the proper nodes structure.

 - **Prompt Definition:**
   - **add_numbers:**